 The Pool model shares all resources and distinguishes tenants via tenant IDs in the database.
 It scales cost-efficiently but requires disciplined data isolation at the application layer to prevent cross-tenant leaks.

 The Bridge model combines both: shared application infrastructure but isolated database schemas per tenant.
-A pragmatic compromise for many growing SaaS products.
+A pragmatic compromise for many growing SaaS products, and the usual way to add "premium isolation" for a regulated customer without forking the codebase.

 Tenant isolation directly affects SLAs, risk, and scalability.
 The control plane is central to onboarding and lifecycle management.
 Without a dedicated control plane, onboarding new tenants becomes a manual bottleneck that throttles growth.